arcmags/xmr-mine/README.rst

 ========

 Mine for Monero_ on Arch Linux!
-In addition to the *xmr-mine* wrapper script, this project contains Arch build files and pre-compiled binaries of xmr-stak_ in both CPU only and CPU + Nvidia versions. (and xmrig_)
+In addition to the *xmr-mine* wrapper script, this project contains Arch build files and pre-compiled binaries of xmr-stak_ in both CPU only and CPU + Nvidia versions.

 Requirements